Endale-Ali/Endale-Ali/README.md

 # Biostatistician, Epidemiolgist & PhD Researcher

-I'm a statistician and quantitative epidemiologist, currently pursuing a PhD in Biomedical Sciences at KU Leuven, Belgium.
+I am a statistician and quantitative epidemiologist, currently pursuing a PhD in Biomedical Sciences at KU Leuven, Belgium.
 My research focuses on the association between environmental stressors—especially heat—and health outcomes, using advanced statistical methods in epidemiology.

 ## 🔬 Research Interests
 - Quantifying the **heat-health association** and identifying vulnerable populations